rpoleski/MulensModel/developers_board.md

 3. Jacobian for PSPL
 4. identify parts that will be affected by binary source

-## Feb goals:
-1. finish paper and v1.0.0
-2. reading ephemeris in DAC format
-3. orbital motion unit tests
-4. Jacobian for PSPL (UC24)
-5. identify parts that will be affected by binary source

 ## Specific tasks to be performed

-[1] = Necessary for data challenge

-[2] = Nice for data challenge

 * Install
-  * [2] makefile for Windows (basic instructions exist already)
+  * makefile for Windows (basic instructions exist already)
 * Documentation
   * Sagan workshop hands-on activity in MM
   * Add \_\_repr\_\_ functions to Lens and Source
-  * [2] files not yet well documented:
+  * files not yet well documented:
     * RA & Dec in coordinates.py (maybe also code it better)
     * coordinates.py
     * utils.py